BSc (Hons) Psychology & Criminology

 Details of any incidental costs related on this course can be found on the course factsheet.

-Study will be delivered at the University Studies and Professional Development Centre at West Suffolk College.
+Study will be delivered at the University and Professional Development Centre at West Suffolk College.

 This degree programme is designed by University Studies and validated by the University of East Anglia, a top-25 UK University.
 The Degree is quality assured against national Quality Assurance Association benchmarks and regulated by the Office for Students.